darrenldl/oali/README.md

   - usb_access_mount.sh allows you to mount your USB key easily and reliably
   - usb_access_umount.sh allows you to unmount your USB key easily and reliably
   - useradd_helper.sh allows you to add more users in the same manner as used by setup.sh

+### Misc. notes
+Saltstack files related
+  - currently linux-lts is enabled in the salt state files as a measure to avoid lock out due to kernel updates

 ### Prerequisites
   - Working internet connection